kaist-cp/helpdesk/README.md

 - If you have multiple things to discuss, enumerate them at the beginning of a meeting for better planning of the meetings.

 - For offline meetings at Jeehoon's office (Rm.
 4433, Bldg.
-E3-1), if you have files that are needed during the meeting, email them to `kiosk@cp.kaist.ac.kr` before the meeting to reduce downtime.
+E3-1), if you have files that are needed during the meeting, share them with both `jeehoon.kang@cp.kaist.ac.kr` and `kiosk@cp.kaist.ac.kr` before the meeting.

 ### First things to do